B-MASTER: Scalable Bayesian Multivariate Regression for Master Predictor Discovery in Colorectal Cancer Microbiome-Metabolite Profiles: B-MASTER

 \subsection{Prior Formulation and Gibbs Sampling}

 Extensive research on variable selection has shown that, in high-dimensional settings, predictor-response relationships are often driven by a small subset of influential predictors \citep{Qian2020}.
 Penalized regression methods, such as LASSO \citep{Tibshirani1996}, are designed to capture these sparse structures, even in the presence of multicollinearity.
 The $l_1$-penalty applied to the coefficients of $\bm{B}$ induces sparsity by shrinking many coefficients to zero.
 Additionally, to identify predictors with dominant effects across multiple response components, an $l_2$-norm can be applied to the coefficient vectors of each predictor \citep{Peng2010}.
 This hybrid penalization balances model parsimony and shrinkage for less significant predictors.
-Following \cite{Kyung2010}, the conditional prior of $\bm{B}$ is given by Upon closer examination, it becomes evident that $\lambda_1$ governs the overall shrinkage of all coefficients, while $\lambda_2$ introduces a penalty on the $l_2$-norm of the coefficients corresponding to the individual components of $X$.
-To extend the framework in equation \eqref{kyung_prior}, we incorporate prior knowledge regarding the susceptibility of sparsity in certain elements of $\bm{B}$.
-Let $\bfC=\big(c_{pq}\big)$ be a pre-specified $P\times Q$ binary matrix, such that, the values of $c_{pq}$ corresponding to the set of coefficients in $\bm{B}$, which are known to have non-zero effect on $Y$, are set to 0, and the remaining elements are set to 1.
-Based on this prior information, the updated conditional prior for $\bm{B}$ is as follows: Although the prior in \eqref{kyung_prior2} combines $l_1$- and $l_2$-type shrinkage, it differs fundamentally from the Elastic-Net penalty \citep{Zou2005}.
-A detailed discussion of these differences is provided in Supplement Section~S1.
-It is important to note several caveats regarding analogous frequentist approaches such as remMap \citep{Peng2010}. (i) remMap relies on the ``active-shooting'' algorithm \citep{Friedman2008, Peng2009} with computational complexity $O(NPQ)$, leading to substantial increases in runtime as $N$ grows.
-In contrast, B-MASTER’s Gibbs sampler maintains nearly constant computation time for fixed $(P,Q)$, as illustrated in Figure~\ref{sample_size_effect}. (ii) Selecting $\lambda_1$ via cross-validation further intensifies computational demands, and bootstrapping for uncertainty quantification can become prohibitive, whereas B-MASTER provides posterior uncertainty in a single model fit. (iii) remMap’s runtime is highly dataset-dependent, with convergence times varying even across problems of the same dimensionality, whereas B-MASTER exhibits predictable scaling behavior.
-Further discussion of this phenomenon, including sensitivity to multi-threading and dataset-specific variation, is provided in Supplement Section~S1.
-These contrasts are illustrated in Figure~\ref{sample_size_effect}, which compares the computation times of remMap and B-MASTER under increasing problem sizes, based on generated datasets from the second simulation study in Section~4.
+Following \citet{Kyung2010}, we adopt the conditional prior